Dallas Wings vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Wings Season Stats

-- The Wings are fourth in the league in points scored (84.3 per game) and seventh in points conceded (83.1).
+- Offensively the Wings are the fifth-ranked team in the league (84.2 points per game).
+Defensively they are seventh (83.4 points allowed per game).

-- At 18.3 assists per game, the Wings are ninth in the league.
+- Dallas is sixth in the WNBA in turnovers per game (13.4) and fourth in turnovers forced (14).

-- Dallas is eighth in the WNBA in turnovers per game (13.7) and fourth in turnovers forced (14.1).
+- Beyond the arc, the Wings are seventh in the WNBA in 3-pointers made per game (6.9).
+They are worst in 3-point percentage at 28.9%.

-- The Wings are sixth in the league in 3-pointers made (7 per game) and worst in 3-point percentage (29.1%).
+- Giving up 7.3 3-pointers per game and conceding 33% from beyond the arc, Dallas is sixth and fifth in the WNBA, respectively, in those categories.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.